mikemeyerson/forum/README.md

 ## Contributing

 ### Server Code
 Forum's server-side logic is a fork of project starter code from Udacity's React Nanodegree Program.
-See [https://github.com/udacity/reactnd-project-readable-starter](that repo) for how to contribute.
+See [that repo](https://github.com/udacity/reactnd-project-readable-starter) for how to contribute.

 ### Frontend Code
 Feel free to make a pull request or raise an issue.